 Search our job board

-If you are looking for part-time work while taking classes at IUPUI, click the button below to access JagJobs.
-On JagJobs, you will find on-campus jobs, internships, and off-campus jobs.
+If you are looking for part-time work while taking classes at IUPUI, click the button below to access our job board.
+On Handshake, our job search platform, you can find jobs for jags: on- and off-campus jobs, internships, and work-study positions.
 You'll need your student username and password to log-in.

 Job fairs serve multiple purposes: to help find a part-time job, network with employers in your field, or to explore options for your future career.
 Whatever your intentions are, follow our tips below to present your best self while at a job fair.